The Bus Game

 My other half is the artistic one and gets full credit for the funky villagers and trees standing around.
 She had the idea of adding lots of extra pieces so that the game was also a playset.
 You can see her paintings at her blog, inkflamingos.com.

-I am working on a computerised version of the game, programmed in Unity.
-Once the sound effects are finished, I’ll add it to the site.
-If the feedback is positive, I may upload it to the Apple or Google Play store.
+I have produced a computer version of the game, programmed using the free Unity Game Engine (which you’ll need to download and run it).
+The game, including lots of colourful 3D models and a specially arranged version of “The Wheels On The Bus” is available on the Unity Asset Store for $5.
+If the feedback is positive, I may upload it to the Windows or Google Play Store.
 If the feedback is REALLY positive, I may do a Kickstarter campaign to produce the physical game.